About the Fall Conference 2022:

 Additional Fall Conference Programming

-A half-day pre-conference gathering especially for Religious Educators of Color on the afternoon of Wednesday April 20th.
+A half-day pre-conference gathering especially for Religious Educators of Color on the first afternoon of the conference.
 There is no additional charge to attend this program.

-Join other folks attending their first LREDA conference to meet new people and make new friends!
+Join other folks attending their first LREDA conference to meet new people and make new friends on the first evening of the conference!
 There is no additional charge to attend this program.

-A half day program for those serving either large or small congregations.
+A half day program, held the day before the conference begins, for those serving either large or small congregations.
 This includes a program on a topic of special interest, opportunities for engagement with religious educators of other similar congregations and lunch.
 There is a sliding scale additional fee for these programs.

-We are offering rooms at The Westin for $159 and The Sheraton for $139.
-We encourage conference attendees, where possible, to stay in these hotels as LREDA receives discounts on our conference space dependent on the number of rooms booked.
+We are offering rooms at the Sheraton for $169.
+We encourage conference attendees, where possible, to stay in this hotel as LREDA receives discounts on our conference space dependent on the number of rooms booked.

 The Sheraton Hotel, Birmingham, AL